 New Hotspots For Oceanic Cetaceans Found In Maluku (The Spice Islands), Indonesia

-The Rapid Ecological Assessment (REA) for Marine Mammals, conducted by the Coral Triangle Center (www.coraltrianglecenter.org) and APEX Environmental has successfully identified several new hotspots for oceanic cetacean species, such as Blue whales (Balaenoptera musculus) and Sperm whales (Physeter macrocephalus) as part of a diverse oceanic cetacean species assemblage in the Ceram Sea, Maluku Province, Indonesia.
+A recent Rapid Ecological Assessment (REA) for Marine Mammals, conducted by the Coral Triangle Center and APEX Environmental, has successfully identified several new hotspots for oceanic cetacean species, such as Blue whales (Balaenoptera musculus) and Sperm whales (Physeter macrocephalus) as part of a diverse oceanic cetacean species assemblage in the Ceram Sea, Maluku Province, Indonesia.

-Other REA activities included hands-on training of the survey team in all facets of the survey and additional standardized data collection on non-cetaceans, seabird biodiversity, and observations on threats including marine debris fields, fisheries interactions with cetaceans and commercial shipping activities.
+Other REA activities included hands-on training of the survey team in all facets of the survey and additional standardized data collection on non-cetaceans, seabird biodiversity, and observations on threats including categorisation of marine debris fields (plastic trash), fisheries interactions with cetaceans and commercial shipping activities.

-In 2018, as a follow-up activity for both surveys, CTC and APEX Environmental will conduct several technical workshops and capacity building activities in Bali and Maluku.
-Emphasis of these workshops will be on the field training techniques, skills for marine monitoring teams, as well as the conservation and management skills for decision makers and policy development.
+In 2018, as a follow-up activity for both surveys, CTC and APEX Environmental will conduct several technical workshops and capacity building activities in Ambon (Maluku) and Sorong (Papua).
+The emphasis of these workshops will be on the field training techniques, skills for marine monitoring teams, as well as the conservation and management skills for decision-makers and policy development.
+In addition, another REA is planned for Oct-Nov 2018 to build on the outcomes of the earlier surveys.
+The survey’s outcomes and recommendations will assist the Maluku government with the development of a provincial network of Marine Protected Areas (MPAs), as part of a national marine spatial planning initiative.

 The survey’s outcomes and recommendations will assist the Maluku government with the development on a provincial network of Marine Protected Areas.